PrasannaAdiga/spring-cloud-with-netflix/README.md

           config:
             uri: http://localhost:8081
   ```
+  - By default, Zuul API Gateway uses Netflix Ribbon as a client side load balancer, which will fetch list of available instances of a particular service from Eureka, and then forward the request to one of the available instance in a round robbin pattern.
+  - Common functionalities which we can implement in an API Gateway are Authentication, Authorization, Rate Limit, Service aggregation, Fault Tolerance, Logging, Caching, Monitoring etc
+  - Zuul provides a filter named 'ZuulFilter' where we can add custom logic either before or after request processed or during error which caused by request executed.

 # service-account
 Running on port 8090 - Microservice developed by using spring boot
   - Service to manage accounts of a customer.
 Each account belongs to a single customer.